Spectrum FAQ

 Our Max Card page covers all the commonly asked questions and information needed about it.

 Each child with additional requires their own card, and you can purchase multiple cards with us at the same time.
 Each child that you request a card for, needs to be included on your membership registration and their details and conditions known to us, to ensure they meet the qualifying criteria.
+The Max Card is only for children with additional needs.

 How do I get replacement Max Card?
 (Lost/Stolen/Expired)

-If you have lost your Max Card or it has expired, then you will need to request a new one via our Max Card page at the standard pricing.
-A Max Card presently costs £8 and has a validity period of approximately 2 years.
-It is not possible to provide free replacement cards, or new ones to replace expired ones as they are all uniquely coded.
+A Max Card presently costs £9 and has a validity period of approximately 2 years.
+It is not possible to provide free replacement cards or new ones to replace expired ones, as they are all uniquely coded.

 How long does it take for my Max Card to arrive?